Tutorial

 tinyplot(Temp ~ Day | Month, data = aq)

 You can use standard base plotting arguments to adjust features of your plot.
-For example, change pch (plot character) to get filled points.
+For example, change pch (plot character) to get filled points and cex (character expansion) to change their size.

 tinyplot(